-To Brixel his art is a kind of metaphysical research, what is waiting around the corner and what might be expressed in sculpture and art; become real.
+To Brixel his art was a kind of metaphysical research, what is waiting around the corner and what might be expressed in sculpture and art; become real.

-According to Brixel mystery exists; to him his art is a bearer, a medium for feelings, thoughts and knowledge.
+According to Brixel mystery exists; to him his art was a bearer, a medium for feelings, thoughts and knowledge.

 Art is thus an allegory.
 Nobody really knows who the storyteller is neither now nor later.
 It is possible that in this life the true narrator will always remain unknown to us, or only imagined or guessed as in a sketch.

-The classical training has taught Brixel that sketches are the bases, fundamental both with pen, brush and in clay work; sketching and modeling in a state of meditation.
+The classical training had taught Brixel that sketches are the bases, fundamental both with pen, brush and in clay work; sketching and modeling in a state of meditation.

-It is a constant struggle with matter, but also the joy, and curiosity of finding the yet unknown.
+It was a constant struggle with matter, but also the joy, and curiosity of finding the yet unknown.

 Everything should be like his vision, nothing to be forgotten for the sake of the angels.
-Being a tool, as if something greater than yourself is leading the creation, is an experience Brixel often has.
-Is for Brixel reality.
+Being a tool, as if something greater than yourself is leading the creation, is an experience Brixel often had.